rackerlabs/design-system/_docs/style/shadows.md

 {% endcolumn %}

 {% column left:"hxCol hxSpan-12-xs hxSpan-12-sm hxSpan-4-md hxSpan-4-lg" %}

+The type of shadow is determined by the relation of the component to the content that triggered the shadow and to the application canvas.
 The type of shadow is not determined by the z-index of the element.
-Instead, the shadow is determined by the component's relation to the content that triggered it and to the application canvas.

-The illustration to the right demonstrates that the Tooltip, which has the highest z-index, does not cast the biggest shadow.
-Rather, it casts a Layering shadow because it was triggered by content on the modal.
+This illustration demonstrates that the tooltip, which has the highest z-index, does not cast the biggest shadow.
+Instead, it casts a layering shadow because it was triggered by content on the modal.

 {% endcolumn %}